Clue355/docker_image_demo/README.md

 -   Enable the settings: write:packages and delete:packages
 -   Give it a name then generate the token

-docker hub:
+`docker hub:`

 -   click on the drop down near your user name on the top right
 -   click account settings
 -   click on security then new access token
 -   name it then generate one

-Run this command in the terminal:
+Enter your username and token (as a password) using the following flags, either for GitHub Container Registry or Docker Hub.

 ```
-docker login
+docker login --username username_here --password password_here
 ```

-Enter your username for either github container registry or docker hub

-Then you will enter the token you generated as the password

 ## Commands to start the project